LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

     Edit: I have realised that .resize does not work across devices because the size of the pictures depended on the systems scale so I have decided that the pictures will be on 100% scale and when someone download's my app I will get them, through the installation guide, to check their display scale and if it is not 100% I will get them to change it.
 It is between that or I make different gui files depending on different display scales.

+2. I found a very useful libiary called soccerdata (sd) which I used to get all of the stats into my folder and then I found a widget in tkinter called ttk.Treeview which I used to create all the respective tables and change them when the option menus are changed.

+3. In soccerdata I can pull data from FutMob which has a read_league_table for the leagues I want to display so I used that to pull the data and display it in my applicaton.

 ## To Dos
 * Find a better way to import massive amounts of data only once so that there isn't a massive wait time everytime the app opens as it is loading in all the data every time when there is already data there. *Completed

-* Import and display all the data under their respective headings in a nice format.
+* Import and display all the data under their respective headings in a nice format. *Completed

 * Get the search bar working and displaying kewwords and stats based on string queries.

-* Get buttons under the pictures so that users can click on the pictures and they display the stats based upon the league, team or player.
+* Get buttons under the pictures so that users can click on the pictures and they display the stats based upon the league, team or player. *Completed

 * Make a terms and services that pops up once and never again once someone has read it and agreed to it. *Completed

+* I need to add tooltips to each dataset's headings so user know what each thing means.

 ## Completed To Dos
 * Finished the Gui and all the pictures that are displayed in the gui and fixed a problem with the display of the pictures.